pratik2709/Rockets/README.md

 # Rockets

 ## Introduction
 This is basically an experiment with Game Programming using JavaScript.
-It uses [Speculative Contacts](https://github.com/pratik2709/Speculative-Contacts) as the collision detection technique.
+It uses [Speculative Contacts](https://github.com/pratik2709/Speculative-Contacts) for collision detection.

 ## How to run this code ?
 * Run this by opening the index.html in any modern browser